Penguins

 “Everybody wants to play (in the NHL), but I want to play more.
 I think it (doesn’t) help me if I play eight or 10 minutes (with the Penguins) compared to Wilkes, playing 15-16 minutes and more (on the) power play.”

-Puustinen, along with fellow wingers Emil Bemstrom and Vasily Ponomarev, was recalled to the NHL Thursday morning.
+Puustinen, along with fellow wingers Emil Bemstrom and Vasily Ponomarev, were recalled to the NHL on Thursday morning.

 For the trio, end-of-year opportunities with the Penguins, who enter their final three games of the season having been eliminated from playoff contention, will be forthcoming.